-Marta García-Fiñana is a Professor of Biostatistics at the University of Liverpool (Department of Biostatistics).
-Prof. García-Fiñana has expertise in the development and validation of multivariate statistical models for clinical prediction and classification, and in stereological techniques.
+Prof. Marta García-Fiñana is a Professor of Health Data Science at the University of Liverpool.
+Marta has expertise in the development of clinical prediction models and classification, as well as in the design and analysis of preclinical and basic science studies.
 She is particularly interested in the development of personalised risk models to predict the future clinical status of a patient using baseline and clinical data collected over time.
-Marta leads the Liverpool Multivariate Data Modelling Research Group and she is involved in a number of research projects as PI or Co-I (EPSRC, MRC, Horizon 2020, CRUK and NIHR).
-Marta is currently a committee member of the DPFS Medical Research Council panel and of the NC3Rs grants assessment panel.
+Marta leads the Liverpool Multivariate Data Modelling Research Group and she is involved in a number of research projects as PI or Co-I (MRC, Horizon 2020, CRUK and NIHR).
+Marta is currently a committee member of the DPFS Medical Research Council panel, which focusses on the development and testing of medical devices, diagnostics and new therapies, and of the NC3Rs grants assessment panel.

 Trevor Cox (Honorary Appointment)